stefan11111/rootdo/README.md

 rdo -e is an alias for rdoedit. in order for it to work rdoedit must be installed.
 The app can be used without it, but rdo -e will not work.

 This app is very minimal.
-The base app is under 100 lines of code.
-The noconfig option reduces that to under 30 lines of code.
+The base app is under 100 sloc.
+The noconfig option reduces that to under 40 sloc.

 Keep in mind that the performance gain in real world applications is close to nothing.